The religious narcissistic mother is hiding in the church.

 I’ve read your book and heard all your stories.

-The only truth I discovered is that God saves those who save themselves.
+The only truth I discovered is God saves those who save themselves.

 My relationship with my Maker, Higher Power, or Being (as Eckhart Tolle describes it), is none of the church’s business.